jl4282/csci-ua.0480-spring2016-010/slides/15/mongoose.markdown

 <section markdown="block">
 ## Finding Then Updating

+In Mongoose... instead of using the push operator (like in the commandline client), we have a method, __push__, that can be called on a property if it represents a list / Array of embedded values:
 <pre><code data-trim contenteditable>
 // update one after finding (hello callbacks!)
 Pizza.findOne({slug: 'small-2' }, function(err, pizza, count) {
-	pizza.toppings.push({name: 'mushroom'});
+    // we can call push on toppings! pizza.toppings.push({name: 'mushroom'});
 	pizza.save(function(saveErr, savePizza, saveCount) {
 		console.log(savePizza);